Rohypnol Abuse Treatment Center

 Because of the nature of Rohypnol’s use as a club drug, you are likely addicted to other drugs as well.
 This means you’ll need to address the co-occurring disorders that are common to these other drugs, too.
 Many of them include things like psychological disorders, bipolar disorder, obsessive-compulsive disorder and more.

 Our team of professionals includes people who are qualified to diagnose and treat psychological disorders that are discovered in combination with your addiction to Rohypnol.
-At 12 Keys Rohypnol Abuse Treatment, you have access to all the help you need to get the clean start you deserve after working so hard to overcome your addiction.
+At 12 Keys’ Rohypnol abuse treatment center in Florida, you have access to all the help you need to get the clean start you deserve after working so hard to overcome your addiction.

 Dangers of Quitting Rohypnol Without Help

-Because Rohypnol has a severe withdrawal syndrome associated with discontinuing use, our Rohypnol abuse treatment program always advises a medically supervised detox rather than attempting to quit cold turkey on your own.
+Because Rohypnol has a severe withdrawal syndrome associated with discontinuing use, our Rohypnol treatment center in Florida always advises a medically supervised detox rather than attempting to quit cold turkey on your own.

 However, some people experience extreme Rohypnol withdrawal symptoms that include excessively aggressive behavior, depression, suicidal thoughts, convulsions, seizures, and death.
 The New York City Alliance Against Sexual Assault reports that seizures can occur up to a week after the last dose of Rohypnol was taken or administered.